Israel, Egypt carry out U.S.-brokered prisoner swap

 | JERUSALEM/TABA, Egypt

-"Despite the circumstances and turmoil going on in Egypt ... the Egyptian authorities treated me respectfully, according to the tenets of their religion, made sure that I was fed well ... and made sure that no one harmed (me) in any way," he said.

-"There are so many to thank after being cut off for the last five months and I'm learning about all the people working on my behalf," he added, mentioning Netanyahu, U.S. Secretary of State Hillary Clinton, Defence Secretary Leon Panetta and his predecessor, Robert Gates, among others.
+The freed Egyptians crossed overland into Egypt's Sinai desert, some of them kneeling in a thanksgiving prayer.

-Egypt arrested Grapel in June on suspicion that he was trying to recruit agents and monitor events in the revolt that toppled Hosni Mubarak, an ally of Israel and the United States.
+Egypt arrested Grapel in June on suspicion that he was out to recruit agents and monitor events in the revolt that toppled Hosni Mubarak, an ally of Israel and the United States.

-His links to Israel were apparent on his Facebook page, which contained photos of him in Israeli military uniform.

-A law student in the United States, Grapel was working for Saint Andrew's Refugee Services, a non-governmental agency, when he was detained.
+A law student in the United States, Grapel had been working for Saint Andrew's Refugee Services, a non-governmental agency, when he was detained.

-Grapel said in Hebrew at the news conference that he had been arrested "under false allegations."

 The United States, which provides the army that now runs Egypt with billions of dollars in military aid, had called for Grapel's release.
-He was freed three weeks after Panetta visited Egypt.
+He was freed three weeks after U.S. Defense Secretary Leon Panetta visited Egypt.

-A State Department spokeswoman in Washington said the United States welcomed Grapel's release and thanked Egypt and Israel for their efforts to secure the deal and "their role in reuniting him with his family."

-Spokesperson Victoria Nuland added: "The Egyptian-Israeli Peace Treaty is a vital element of regional peace and stability, and we strongly support both countries' sustained commitment to its provisions."

-The U.S.-brokered exchange was reached shortly after a more high-profile, Egyptian-mediated swap between Israel and Gaza's Hamas rulers freed captive Israeli soldier Gilad Shalit in exchange for more than 1,000 Palestinian prisoners.
+The U.S.-brokered exchange deal was reached shortly after a more high-profile, Egyptian-mediated swap between Israel and Gaza's Hamas Islamist rulers freed captive Israeli soldier Gilad Shalit in exchange for more than 1,000 Palestinian prisoners.

 Eli Avidar, a former diplomat who headed Israel's mission in Qatar, said securing the release of Egyptian prisoners could help Cairo's new leaders domestically.

-"The Egyptian administration needs this for its prestige," he said on Israel's Channel 1 television.
+"The Egyptian administration needs this for its prestige," he said on Israel Television.

-Israel is widely unpopular in Egypt, which signed a peace treaty with its northern neighbour in 1979.
+Israel is widely unpopular in Egypt, which signed a peace treaty with its northern neighbor in 1979.

 EMBASSY ATTACK